 Competence commensurate with Post-Doctoral entry level is expected in each of these skills areas, and the achievement of these competencies is the standard for successful completion of the program.
 Below are a few examples of the level of competency expected of Residents by the end of the training year:

-• Residents will have the opportunity to provide supervision to student leaders as a part of the developed Wellness Educator Program.
-Within this program, Wellness Educators are trained to provide outreach to the LMU campus on topics related to overall wellness.
-As supervisors, Residents will participate in the beginning of the year training and will provide weekly supervision to the Wellness Educator group.
-Additional responsibilities include helping the Wellness Educator make appropriate contacts on campus and assisting them in designing presentations and executing events.
+- Residents will have the opportunity to provide supervision to student leaders who are members of the Wellness Educator (WE) Program.
+Wellness Educators are trained to provide outreach to the LMU campus on topics related to overall wellness.
+As supervisors, Residents will participate in the beginning of the year WE training and will provide weekly supervision to the group of WEs.
+Additional responsibilities include helping the WEs make appropriate contacts on campus and assisting them in designing presentations and executing events.

 LMU includes five colleges: Bellarmine College of Liberal Arts, College of Business Administration, College of Communication and Fine Arts, College of Science and Engineering, and School of Film and Television.
 The Graduate Division includes the School of Education and Loyola Law School.